ADD CONDITION

 FAQ

-How often can I apply this product?
+How should I use this product?

 Are there any contraindications for using this product?

-What should I do if my condition worsens or symptoms persist?
+What should I do if I experience worsening symptoms?

 Stop use and ask a doctor if your condition worsens, or if symptoms persist for more than 7 days or clear up and occur again within a few days.

-How should I store this roll-on?
+How should I store this product?

 Packaging Info